RequirementEngineering/ch-re-STDBrando/SRS.md

     2. Doctors
     3. Users
     4. Clinic trials
-  - Consider that only the administrator should be able to access the "Clinic trials" and "Users" tabs, since only him can modify this data.
+  - Consider that only the administrator should be able to access the "Clinic trials" and "Users" tabs, since only them can modify this data
+  - A logout button should be present
 * Patient tab
   - This particular screen should have the following sections:
     1. Search bar along with a "Search" button